Recovery beyond separation

 c) Children at different ages, stages, gender, special needs and attachments may have very different reactions.
 Your preparation may still fall short.
 Remember the framework that you and your child’s other parent developed.

 d) Often, your sense of personal unhappiness and damage to the family is not the child’s view of their world.
 Children only know their family’s dynamics i.e. they understand their family and have no real comparison.
+Children generally choose an intact family over separation.

 e) Some children (usually over age 10) have a distorted view of one parent and may enter the family conference with their own judgment of blame or blamelessness.
 The separating may have started months earlier by one parent, and this had the consequence of isolating one parent from the children.
+Both parents have an important challenge in this situation.
+The blamed parent must not be thrown off and hurt; the favoured parent has a responsibility for the child’s sake to gently move the child to a healthier place.

 f) At the conference, the opportunity exists to remind the children that the family continues in a changed form.
 Both parents are going to continue to be part of the child’s activities and school life, etc. Don’t minimize the change, but don’t exaggerate the complete separateness of the children from either parent or extended family.